Circular economy is turning cities into smart cities

 Moving forward to a circular economy is critical for the next industrial revolution that’s already underway.
-We need to change the way we make things.
+We need to change the way we make and consume things.

 And again, local authorities and decision-makers in the market have a guiding role to play.

 Some already have.
 Today, several cities in the Netherlands are replacing old light poles with new ones – made with the materials from old ones.

 These cities return the old poles, including fittings and cabling, to the supplier, Hydro.
 Dismantling is done locally.
 Hydro then remelts the poles, extrudes the billets into tubes, and produces new light poles.